sateesh3048/my_java_topics/learning/internals/testCases/validations/tq/java8/Readme.md

+Set Yourselves a Goal - Spend at least **28 minutes everyday**, with this course, for the next week.

 1. Why Java8 ?
 Main agenda behind Java 8? ❓
 2. What are the new features introduced in java8 ❓
 3. What are advantages of java 8 ❓